An ice storm bears down on the Pacific Northwest as East and South battle bitter cold

 More than 78,000 customers lacked power in Oregon early Wednesday.

-The Pacific Northwest is more known for rain and wasn't set to experience such arctic temperatures, but the heavily forested region is especially prone to the danger of falling trees and power lines, particularly during ice storms.
+The Pacific Northwest is more known for rain and was not set to experience such arctic temperatures, but the heavily forested region is especially prone to the danger of falling trees and power lines, particularly during ice storms.

 “We’re lucky to be alive,” said Justin Brooks, as he used a chain saw Tuesday to cut up two massive trees that narrowly missed his home in Lake Oswego, Oregon, on Saturday.